fcdoc/doc/en/flashduty/mixin/alert_integration/tencent_cls.md

 ---
-brief: Synchronize Tencent Cloud Log Service CLS monitoring alert events to Flashcat via webhook to achieve automatic noise reduction processing of alert events
+brief: Synchronize Tencent Cloud Log Service CLS monitoring alert events to Flashcat through a webhook to achieve automated noise reduction of alert events
 ---

 # Tencent Cloud Log Service CLS Integration

-Synchronize Tencent Cloud Log Service CLS monitoring alert events to Flashduty via webhook to achieve automatic noise reduction processing of alert events.
+Synchronize Tencent Cloud Log Service CLS monitoring alert events to Flashduty through a webhook to achieve automated noise reduction of alert events.

-## In Flashduty
+## In Flashduty,
-You can obtain an integration push address through the following two methods.
-Choose either one.
+You can obtain an integrated push address through the following two methods; either one will suffice.

 ### Use Proprietary Integration